I see empty or partial restores for my Amazon Simple Storage Service (Amazon S3) bucket when I restore S3 objects in AWS Backup.

 The object isn't in the bucket when the backup initiates

 To verify whether the object is in the source bucket, check the creation date of the object's latest version with the backup job creation date.
-To see if a previous version of the object is present when the backup job initiates, list the objects in a versioning-activated bucket.
-You can see previous versions of the object and their corresponding creation date on the list.
+To check whether a previous version of the object exists when the backup job initiates, list the objects in a versioning-enabled bucket.
 If the version to restore creation timestamp is after the backup job's creation timestamp, then the object isn't in the backup.
-To resolve this issue, use a recovery point or point-in-time recovery (PITR) of a later date.
-Also, make sure that the object version in the backup is the latest version.

 AWS Backup can't access the object or restore the object because of missing or incorrect permissions

-Also, make sure that there isn't an explicit or implicit deny for the required permissions to back up S3 objects in the following policies:
+Also, make sure that there isn't an explicit or implicit deny for the required permissions to back up objects in the following policies:

-- Amazon S3 bucket policy
+- S3 bucket policy

 - AWS Identity and Access Management (IAM) policy

-- AWS Organizations policies
+- AWS Organizations service control policy

-- Policies with permissions boundaries
+- IAM permissions boundaries

 The object is in an archival storage class of Amazon S3

-AWS Backup doesn't support the archival storage class of Amazon S3.
 If your object is in one of the following storage classes, then objects don't back up:

 - Amazon S3 Glacier